scrapy/scrapy/docs/topics/settings.rst

         'scrapy.contracts.default.ScrapesContract': 3,
     }

-A dict containing the scrapy contracts enabled by default in Scrapy.
+A dict containing the Scrapy contracts enabled by default in Scrapy.
 You should never modify this setting in your project, modify :setting:`SPIDER_CONTRACTS` instead.
 For more info see :ref:`topics-contracts`.